 Because I can’t possibly know what you have in your portfolio, I’ll base the strategies on a faux stock I’ll call STOCK.

 Let’s say STOCK is trading at 154.50.
 For this exercise, I’m going to assume that you own 1,000 shares of STOCK, which would be worth $154,500.

 Here are a couple of different strategies you can use to start hedging a portfolio with options.

 A covered call is a risk-reducing strategy; in this, a call option is written (sold) against an existing stock position on a share-for-share basis.
 The call is said to be “covered” by the underlying stock, which could be delivered if the call option is exercised.

 This is a great way to create yield in your portfolio, though I will say it does not “hedge” you entirely.
 If STOCK were to drop dramatically, you would collect the premium taken in, but you would still long the stock.

 So based on our example, you own 1,000 shares of STOCK, and therefore you are able to sell 10 calls against your stock so that you are covered.

 Once again, assuming you own 1,000 shares of STOCK, the truest hedge would be to buy 10 puts against it.
 If STOCK were to drop below your puts strike price, you could simply exercise your puts, and you would be out of your entire stock position.
 The upside to this strategy is that you do not cap the potential profit if the STOCK price continues to rise.

-For instance, you could buy 10 of April 154 puts for $2.40.
+For instance, you could buy 10 of August 154 puts for $2.40.
 So if STOCK were to drop below 154, you would exercise your puts, and you would be taken out of your STOCK stock position.
 However, you have to pay $2.40, or $2,400, for this insurance.
-But, this insurance is extremely cheap based on historical prices.

 Again, you can choose any number of strikes and time frames for this strategy.